karel-burda/timers/README.md

 (the fixed stable revision of the `gtest` is used).

-Then, you can run the default test target (e.g. `make test` or `RUN_TESTS` in the Visual Studio) or the custom target `run-all-tests-verbose` (which is recommended, it's sed in the Continuous Integration).
+Then, you can run the default test target (e.g. `make test` or `RUN_TESTS` in the Visual Studio) or the custom target `run-all-tests-verbose` (which is recommended and used in the Continuous Integration).

-If you want to debug tests and implementation, run the target `tests` manually (ideally in the Debug mode).
+If you want to debug tests and implementation, run the target `tests` target manually (ideally in the Debug mode).

 It is also possible to turn off build of the example, and build just the tests:

 `cmake -Bbuild -H. -DEXAMPLE:BOOL=OFF -DUNIT-TESTS:BOOL=ON`

 # Continuous Integration
-Continuous Integration is now being run OS X (clang 8.x) and Linux (gcc 5.x and clang 5.x) on Travis: https://travis-ci.org/karel-burda/timers
+Continuous Integration is now being run on OS X (clang 8.x) and Linux (gcc 5.x and clang 5.x) on Travis: https://travis-ci.org/karel-burda/timers

-Compilers are set-up to treat warnings as errors and compiler with the pedantic warning level and build targets as a release with the debug symbols (because of the (valgrind)[http://valgrind.org/] and code coverage).
+Compilers are set-up to treat warnings as errors and with pedantic warning level.
+Targets are built in a release mode with debug symbols (because of the [valgrind](http://valgrind.org) and code coverage measure).

 The project is using free Travis services, so the CI process is (because of overhead and expense) broken up into just 3 steps (both with different OS & compiler):
-* `example (C++11)` -- testing core build-ability of `timers` in the older C++11 (backwards compatibility), run example under the valgrind
+* `example (C++11)` -- testing core build-ability of `timers` in the older C++11 standard (backwards compatibility); run example under the valgrind
-* `example (C++14)` -- perform cppcheck on example usage (including `timers` themselves), build on gcc 5.x, run example under the valgrind
+* `example (C++14)` -- perform cppcheck on example usage (including `timers` themselves); build on gcc 5.x, run example under the valgrind
-* `tests (C++14)` -- perform cppcheck on unit tests, build tests on clang 8.x, run tests, code coverage (using codecov)
+* `tests (C++14)` -- perform cppcheck on unit tests; build tests on clang 8.x; run tests; collect code coverage (using codecov and then coveralls)

-Project uses [coveralls.io](https://coveralls.io/github/karel-burda/timers) for code coverage summary and [codacy](https://app.codacy.com/app/karel-burda/timers/dashboard) for the coding style and static analysis.
+Project uses [coveralls.io](https://coveralls.io/github/karel-burda/timers) for code coverage summary and [codacy](https://app.codacy.com/app/karel-burda/timers/dashboard) for the coding style and additional static analysis.

 # Branch Model
 Project is using git workflow, this includes `master`, `develop`, feature (prefix `feature/`) and bug-fix (`bugfix/`) branches, and `release/` for stable releases.

 # Coding Style
-Following boost and STL coding guidelines with these exceptions:
+Project is following boost and STL coding guidelines with these exceptions:
 * Using `m_` prefix for member variables
 * Placing a space before and after the `*` or `&`
 * Using `{}` instead of `()` to denote constructors, using `()` only for function calls